ibm-cloud-docs/EventStreams/messagehub120.md

 Samples are different during the Alpha program, compared to the existing ones.
 You can find samples for the Alpha: ...

+## Compatibility

+* UI

+* REST APIs

+New and existing applications can connect to both a multi-tenant and single-tenant resource.

+## Kafka

+Message Hub is based on Kafka 1.0

+No quotas enforced

+No multitenancy (contradicts info about "select either single tenant or multi tenant Message Hub tile.")

+The following Kafka client versions are supported:

+* 1.0
+* 0.11
+* 0.10

+0.9 clients are not supported.

+## Migration and coexistence

-## Apps that use VCAP services
+### Apps that use VCAP services
+{: notoc}

 If you have an existing app that uses VCAP services, you  must make the following code change to ensure it keeps working ...

-## Migration and coexistence

 ## Alpha limitations